‘RHOA’ Star Phaedra Parks, 45, Stuns In Plunging Cut-Out Swimsuit

 Phaedra looked years younger than her actual age as she waded into the water with her kids as the sun began to set, while all three flashed very big smiles for the camera.

-There’s no doubting that the former RHOA star’s flawless body most definitely caught fans’ attention though, as the reality TV personality rocked a skin-tight swimsuit with cut-outs across both sides of the torso and a seriously plunging neckline to show off a whole lot of skin to the camera.
+There’s no doubting that the former RHOA star’s flawless body most definitely caught fans’ attention, though, as the reality TV personality rocked a skintight swimsuit with cutouts across both sides of the torso and a seriously plunging neckline to show off a whole lot of skin to the camera.

 The gorgeous lawyer had her long hair straight and flowing down to her waist as she pulled her boys close while accessorizing her pretty skimpy one-piece with a pair of dangly earrings.

-Parks captioned the post with a number of different hashtags, including #momlife, #vacation, and #sunset.
+Parks captioned the post with a number of different hashtags, including “#momlife,” “#vacation,” and “#sunset.”

 The skimpy and pretty sexy patterned swimwear look appeared to be the same one that Phaedra was also showing off on her Instagram account one day earlier.
 In that snap, she gave fans a closer look at the skin-baring look as she stared off into the sunset while wearing a pair of reflective shades.